soujanya1009/Expense_Tracker/README.md

 .
 View All Expenses in a tabular format
 .
 Filter by Category & Date Range for better tracking .
 Visualize Spending with category-wise charts (Matplotlib) .
-Persistent Storage using MySQL database
+Persistent Storage using MySQL database.

 Tech Stack:
  Python (Core logic & GUI with Tkinter)
 , MySQL (Database for storing expenses)
-, Matplotlib (Charts for visualization)
+, Matplotlib (Charts for visualization).